walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

             * Interested in introducing your students to the world of #DHMakes?
 This presentation will review a series of scaffolded workshops aimed at making space for humanists in the Makerspace.
 With a focus on building critical collaborations across campus, audience members will gain practical tips on how to design hands-on, creative assignments with public-facing products.
 The culminating example will be an exhibit created by students in my undergraduate English course inspired by sci-fi literature, surveillance theory, and archival objects from Special Collections.
         * Suggested Citation and Deposit
             * Licastro, A. Making Space for Humanists in the Makerspace.
 Knowledge Commons, 18 Apr.
 2025, DOI: [10.17613/65jf7-w5p76](https://works.hcommons.org/records/65jf7-w5p76)
+*  **On Making and Remixing Video/games**.
+Wednesday, 5/14/25 from 1:00-2:00PM EST. Register [here](https://cal.lib.virginia.edu/event/14429559).
+    * Andrew Ferguson, College Advising Fellow at University of Virginia
+        * Blurb: I’ve been guiding students through learning video editing software to make and to mess up video footage.
+    * Carlisle Yingst, Presidential Fellow in Bibliography at the Linda Hall Library in Kansas City, Missouri
+        * Blurb: Making the digital analogue, or, analyzing a video game with paper, scissors, paste, and yarn.
+I'll discuss my approach to developing an undergraduate workshop on video games, focusing on the parts of the workshop that presented students with analogue, concrete, hands-on ways of thinking about some of the more abstract concepts involved in digital media.